-In general, then, while a given individual might be able to blag for a certain amount of time, the government is always seeking to close these loopholes.
-Blags that existed in the 1980s dole heyday no longer exist; and by the same token, today's blags will eventually be snuffed out: you can run but you can't hide! these countries are now pursuing similar policies in order to develop compliant labour market conditions.
-The policies in Britain, the USA, France, Germany, Holland, Denmark, Canada, Australia and New Zealand go by a number of names and vary in their degree of compulsion, but all are variations on the theme of workfor-dole, or workfare.
+In Britain and other advanced industrialised countries, the stagnant reserve army of labour had to be done away with in order to attract greater capital investment.
+It is no coincidence that all these countries are now pursuing similar policies in order to develop compliant labour market conditions.
+The policies in Britain, the USA, France, Germany, Holland, Denmark, Canada, Australia and New Zealand go by a number of names and vary in their degree of compulsion, but all are variations on the theme of work-for-dole, or workfare.
 Workfare, then, is the face of globalisation for many of us.
 Workfare overcomes the problem of 'recalcitrance' in the reserve army of labour by inculcating work-discipline in everyone.
 Both those who seek a job but who have been out of work for too long and those who found in mass unemployment an opportunity to pursue anti-capitalist lifestyles are to be instilled with the necessary work-discipline to participate in the labour-market.

 Although in Britain it is New Labour which has made the principles of workfare the keystone of its attempt to restructure the labour-market, the foundations were already laid by the Conservatives, with the introduction of the Job Seekers Allowance (JSA) in 1996.
 Being unwilling to increase public spending, the Conservatives hoped that the dual labour-market could be overcome simply by pressuring people into the existing jobs.
 By putting in place sanctions for any of us who couldn't provide proof that we had been applying for jobs, it replaced the notion of us being passive claimants with one of us being active job-seekers.
-A further advance was made in the re-imposition of work with Project Work-a quasi-workfare scheme presented as a 'work experience' programme rather than 'work-for-your-benefits'.
+A further advance was made in the re-imposition of work with Project Work - a quasi-workfare scheme presented as a 'work experience' programme rather than 'work-for-your-benefits'.